Vancouver Cruise Parking: Where to Park and Costs

 Why Long-Term Parking Is Limited Here

 That constraint is a big reason so many cruisers fly into Vancouver rather than drive.
-If you're coming from Seattle, Calgary, or anywhere requiring a long haul, the combination of expensive downtown parking and limited spots often tips the decision toward flying.
-For regional drivers from the Lower Mainland or Vancouver Island, the calculus is different, and parking usually still makes sense.
+If you're coming from the U.S., the combination of expensive downtown parking and limited spots often tips the decision toward flying.
+For regional drivers from the Lower Mainland or Vancouver Island, the math is different, and parking usually still makes sense.

 Knowing this ahead of time changes how you plan.
 If you're set on driving, reserve early and consider a park-and-stay bundle.
 If the parking math looks steep for your dates, pricing a flight plus the Canada Line may come out ahead, especially for a couple.